 You may be asking, “So what’s the problem then with sending pictures and wanting to hear those things?”

-First off, sending nudes and sexting is a criminal offense and you and the recipient of your pictures can get charges pressed against you both. (this is happening every day all over the world so don’t think it won’t happen to you).
+First off, sending nude pics and sexting is a criminal offense and you and the recipient of your pictures can get charges pressed against you both. (this is happening every day all over the world so don’t think it won’t happen to you).

 Secondly, we have seen and heard about the devastating effects of how one picture can ruin not only your reputation, but follow you for the rest of your life.

-After talking with many teen girls and reading research, the reality is many teen boys are asking for nudes right away when they start talking to a girl.
+After talking with many teen girls and reading research, the reality is many teen boys are asking for nude pics right away when they start talking to a girl.

 And what breaks my heart is there is a high percentage of you sending them because you are fearful of rejection.

-I want you to really think about this: If a guy doesn’t like you because you won’t send naked pics of yourself then what kind of guy are you trying to attract?
+I want you to really think about this: If a guy doesn’t like you because you won’t send nude pics of yourself then what kind of guy are you trying to attract?

 A guy of character and integrity?
 Or a guy with no care whatsoever about your value and worth?